rbuffat/pyidf/README.md

 idf.add(bsd)
 ```

-Extensible fields can be added with add_extensibles:
+Extensible fields can be added with add_extensibles.
+The number of parameters required by this method depends on the number of extensible fields of a data object.

 ```python
 bsd.add_extensible(1.0, 2.0, 3.0)
 ```

-Changing single values of extensible fields can be altered by passing a tuple (field name, index):
+Single values of extensible fields can be altered by referencing the field to alter with a tuple (field name, index):

 ```python
 print bsd[(u'Vertex 1 Y-coordinate', 4)]